Skip About Menus

 6. Who is the head of NSA/CSS?

-The Director, NSA/Chief, CSS, is GEN Keith B. Alexander, United States Army.
+The Director, NSA/Chief, CSS, is ADM Michael S. Rogers, United States Navy.
 The Director is appointed by the Secretary of Defense and approved by the President of the United States.
-The Director, NSA/Chief, CSS, is always a commissioned military officer with at least a rank of three stars.
+The Director, NSA/Chief, CSS, is always a commissioned military officer with a rank of four stars.
 He also serves as the Commander, U.S. Cyber Command, in a dual assignment.

 7. What is the U.S. Intelligence Community?